Ustekinumab

 Tell your IBD team if you are thinking about breastfeeding while taking ustekinumab.
 They can help you weigh up the benefits of breastfeeding against any possible risks.

-We have separate information about Pregnancy and breastfeeding.
+We have more information about postnatal care and breastfeeding.

 Please email us at evidence@crohnsandcolitis.org.uk if: